vonKrafft/VulnDB-Docker/README.md

 # VulnDB Docker

-**VulnDB** is a simple PHP application to manage templates for pentest reports.
+**VulnDB** is a simple PHP/JavaScript application to manage templates for pentest reports.

 ![Web interface of VulnDB](https://raw.githubusercontent.com/vonKrafft/VulnDB-Docker/master/preview.png)

-Create templates with a title, an OWASP category and a description with consequences and recommendations, and copy it when you have to in your pentest report.
+Create templates with a title, an OWASP category and a description with consequences and recommendations, and copy it when you have to in your pentest report:

+- By design, **VulnDB** allow to create templates written in English and French.
+- The templates are organized by OWASP category and sorted alphabetically.
+- If the title of the template matches the OWASP label, it will be displayed first in the list and highlighted in light blue.
+- A search form is used to dynamically filter the list of templates displayed on the page.
+- The URL is automatically rewritten to share searches or a link to a particular template.
-Data are stored in a single JSON file.
+- Data are stored in a single JSON file.
 You can export it when you want through the Web interface.

 This **VulnDB** repository is design to work with [Docker](https://www.docker.com/), but you can also host it on your server using the configuration file `nginx.conf` to help you.